Also read the follow-up article to this post.

 As I see it, the issue is not Development for its Own Sake versus Winning for its Own Sake or even Development for its Own Sake versus Development in order to Win.
 The issue is Development and Learning as a concept, altogether, period, because how else could you learn to play?
 And the more you play, the more you develop.
 Whether that development is good or poor is down to context, and a separate issue.

-And when the arguments start, what’s really being debated, it seems to me, is how any one person simply wants to be “right” and demand that everyone else agree with what constitutes “successful” participation in the Game.
+And when the arguments start, what’s really being debated, it seems to me, is how any one person simply wants to be “right” and demands that everyone else agree with what constitutes “successful” participation in the Game.
 Ironically, it’s a territorial argument over ideology.
 But to win an egotistical war suggests to me that we might better spend our efforts re-evaluating our culture and how we wish to treat other people.

 Fair enough, people want to be “right.”
 We all have egos.
 But can we at least offer some basis from which to claim what the word “successful” can mean?
 So here goes.